youngoris/beepy-tmux/README.md

 # beepy-tmux
-This is a tmux configuration for Beepy made by SQFMI.
+This is a tmux configuration for Beepy, which made by SQFMI.

 A configuration let Tumx start at systeml lauch and neofetch output system status before the prompt string.
 <img src="/src/beepy.png" alt="Alt text" width="300"/>